Skip to content

 • Ensure auditor independence, clearly define scope (incl. what's not in scope).

-• Recognise that audits may not catch every issue.
+• Recognise that reviews/audits may not catch every issue.

-One common issue with audits is undue reliance.
+One common issue with audits and reviews is undue reliance.

-Can you rely on the audit report to tell you what you need to know?
+Can you rely on the report to tell you what you need to know?

 Could you be relying on it too much?